Nagi-masashi/Kubernetes-The-Hard-Way-in-Microsoft-Azure/README.md

-# Kubernetes The Hard Way in azure environment
+# Kubernetes The Hard Way in Microsoft Azure
-### [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) is a tutorial on building a Kubernetes cluster on GCP.
+[Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) is a tutorial on building a Kubernetes cluster on GCP.

-### It is published on GitHub.
+It is published on GitHub.

-### This time it was built on azure, not on GCP.
+This time it was built on azure, not on GCP.
+Kubernetes version is from 1.21 to 1.24.

+# Cluster Details
++ kubernetes v1.24.0
++ containerd v1.4.4
++ coredns v1.8
++ cni v0.9.1
++ etcd v3.4.15

 # kubernetes
 + [Installing the Client Tools](https://github.com/Nagi-masashi/kubernetes/blob/main/docs/01-Installing%20the%20Client%20Tools.md)